-Again data collection and processing was done in bits because the researcher could not raise the required fund in lump some as she had to find herself.
+Again data collection and processing was done in bits because the researcher could not raise the required fund in lump some as he had to find himself.

-Problem of distance between the researcher and her supervisor while in the field did impede proper continuous assessment of research, thus research process could only be dictated when it's already late.
+Problem of distance between the researcher and his supervisor while in the field did impede proper continuous assessment of research, thus research process could only be dictated when it's already late.

 The researcher faced a problem of time constraints.
-The time allocated for the study was not enough for a thorough investigation because the research was conducted with academic urgency in the two years while also the researcher was required to attend to her academic work.
+The time allocated for the study was not enough for a thorough investigation because the research was conducted with academic urgency in the three years while also the researcher was required to attend to his academic work.

-3.9 Delimitations
+3.8 Delimitations